Azure-Samples/sample-mdw-serverless/deploy/README.md

 To date, Azure Synapse Analytics doesn't support the interpolation of parameters in workspace initialization scripts.
-For this reason, this repository includes a custom GitHub Workflow that scans for references to parameters (with the `@parameters('key')` notation) in the pipeline's ARM template and dynamically adds them to the parameters file.
-This automation allows you to spread the pipeline in new environments (e.g., Test -> Staging -> Prod) while ensuring all parameter substitutions are respected.
+For this reason, this repository includes a custom GitHub Workflow that scans for references to parameters (with the `parameters('key')` notation) in the pipeline's ARM template and dynamically adds them to the parameters file.
+This automation allows you to provision the pipeline in new environments (e.g., Test -> Staging -> Prod) while ensuring all parameter substitutions are respected.